Responding to Agricultural Surveys

 The Poultry and Game Birds Slaughtered Survey is conducted every quarter with businesses throughout Australia.
-This survey collects information about the number of poultries slaughtered (by type), the amount of meat produced and the average value per live bird slaughtered.
+This survey collects information about the number of birds slaughtered (by type), the amount of meat produced and the average value per live bird slaughtered.
 For detailed information about the Poultry and Game Birds Slaughtered Survey, including answers to frequently asked questions, please see our specific Poultry and Game Birds Slaughtered Survey page.

 Wool Receivals, Purchases and Sales Survey

 The Agricultural Census was last run in 2015-16.
 It provides benchmark national, state and sub-state data on agricultural commodity production, water use and natural resource management.
-Commodity estimates were released in July 2017 in the publication Agricultural Commodities, Australia (cat. no. 7121.0) and water estimates were also released in July 2017 in the publication Water use on Australian Farms (cat. no. 4618.0).
+Commodity estimates were released in July 2017 in the publication Agricultural Commodities, Australia and water estimates were also released in July 2017 in the publication Water use on Australian Farms.

 FREQUENTLY ASKED QUESTIONS